 Mount Hopkins climber found dead, hanging from gear, after bee attack

-CREATED May.
-7, 2013Sheriff Estrada says after Johnson didn't show up to his job as a counselor Monday morning, his coworkers called police.9OYS tried to reach out to Johnson's family, including his two adult sons, but we weren't able to speak to them.
+By Maggie Vespa.
+CREATED May 7, 2013Sheriff Estrada says after Johnson didn't show up to his job as a counselor Monday morning, his coworkers called police.9OYS tried to reach out to Johnson's family, including his two adult sons, but we weren't able to speak to them.

 SANTA CRUZ COUNTY (KGUN9-TV) - It was a horrifying accident at the hands of Mother Nature.